alexan1/alexan1.github.io/_posts/2019-7-2-esim google fi.md

 First you need to subscribe to [Google Fi](https://fi.google.com) using your Google account.

-You have 3 option for your phone number:
+You have 3 options for your phone number:

 1. transfer your American phone number if you have it
 2. transfer your Google Voice number if you have one